Dandenong: Urban renewal

-Politics

-Federal

-At federal level, Dandenong is divided between the electoral divisions of Bruce in the north, currently held by Julian Hill since 2016; and Isaacs in the south, held by Mark Dreyfus since 2007, both incumbent Labor representatives.

-State

-Dandenong belongs to its own electoral district of Dandenong, held currently by Labor representative Gabrielle Williams since 2014.

 Demographics

-In the 2016 census, there were 29,906 people in Dandenong.
-The most common ancestries were Afghan 9.4%, Indian 9.3%, English 8.3%, Australian 7.4% and Albanian 4.7%.
-28.0% of people were born in Australia.
-The next most common countries of birth were India 9.5%, Afghanistan 8.7%, Sri Lanka 6.2%, Pakistan 3.5% and China 2.8%.
-23.0% of people spoke only English at home.
-Other languages spoken at home included Hazaraghi 7.9%, Dari 6.4%, Albanian 5.1%, Tamil 4.6% and Punjabi 4.0%.
-The most common responses for religion were Catholic 34.8%, other Christians 21.2%, Islam 13.7% and no religion 11.6%.
+At the time of the 2021 Census, the most common ancestries were Hazara 9.7%, English 9.7%, Australian 9.1% and Indian 7.9%.
+The most common countries of birth being Australian 30.9%, Afghanistan 11.5%, India 9.5%, Sri Lanka 5.4%, Pakistan 4% and North Macedonia 2.7%.
+The most common languages spoken at home were English 23.5%, Hazaraghi 10.1%, Albanian 5%, Dari 4.4%, Punjabi 4.4% and Tamil 3.5%.
+Islam is the most common religion with 34.1%, followed by Catholicism 12.3%, Hinduism 7.4% and 13.7% recording no religious affiliation.

-In the 2021 census, Dandenong's population is 14.3 percent Muslim.

 Transport

 Dandenong is primarily a private transport-dependent community due to the relatively poorer public transit compared to other suburbs closer to the CBD.
 It is served by the Monash Freeway (M1) which passes near its northeast, as well as several other major arterial roads such as the Princes Highway (National Route 1), Stud Road/Dandenong-Frankston Road (State Route 9), Cheltenham Road (Route 10), Heatherton Road (Route 14) and Dandenong Bypass (Route 49).
 The EastLink (M3) also passes near the western edge of the suburb, and the South Gippsland Highway (Route 12) branches off the Princes Highway at the southeastern corner of the suburb.

 The Dandenong railway station is situated at the southern edge of the suburb CBD and is an interchange station for the Pakenham and Cranbourne lines, as well as V/Line regional trains on the Gippsland railway line.
 It is approximately 50 minutes from Flinders Street station in Melbourne CBD by stopping-all-station train, but shorter if via limited express services.
 The Victorian state government has proposed triplication of the railway line to support a higher volume of trains for the growing population in and around Dandenong as well as other suburbs and towns along the line.

-The station also serves as a transport hub for the local bus network, with almost all bus routes in the area passing through Dandenong station and an interchange on Langhorne Street in the CBD.
-Most buses in the area are operated by Ventura Bus Lines, whose depot is located near the railway station.

-Cycling is facilitated via the Dandenong Creek Trail, part of the off-road cycling network which connects the city trails to nearby Jells Park.

 In a council planning policy document, light rail is suggested as a future transport mode for the central Dandenong area.